Supabase vs Firebase for 2026: The Ultimate Comparison Guide

-If you’re going to create a web or mobile application but don’t feel like managing servers, then you’ve probably already heard of Supabase vs Firebase
+If you’re going to create a web or mobile application but don’t want to manage servers, you’ve probably already heard of Supabase vs. Firebase

 Both are top-tier Backend-as-a-Service (BaaS) solutions that make development quicker and more convenient.
 With the click of a few buttons, you can create databases, authentication, APIs, and more, all without laying hands on a single server.